 LocationRegent Street, London, England

-From the architect.
+Text description provided by the architects.
 Christopher Jenner presents new design project on Regent Street, crafting English architectural heritage to eccentric effect, that sits jauntily within the Beaux Arts style for which the street is famous.

 At times societies break away from their obsessive ambitions, giving way to the pursuit of pleasure.